kalai2033/Terraform/README.md

 # Terraform
-Terraform script for automated creation of AWS Fargate instance
+Terraform script for automated spawn and detruction of AWS ECS Fargate instance for deploying a docker container

 ## Commands